 Always wanted to make a quilt, but didn’t know where to start?
 Started a quilt, but ended up with just an expensive pile of fabric in a bag somewhere?
 Well here’s a different kind of class that will change all of that.
 You don’t even need to have any sewing experience.
-First, choose either the Log Cabin or Rail Fence Quilt pattern.
-Then you’ll get individualized attention as you select your fabric, rotary cut it into strips, and build the blocks using the fast and easy technique of strip-piecing.
+Get individualized attention as you select your fabric, rotary cut it into strips, and build the blocks using the fast and easy technique of strip-piecing.
 You’ll be guided through putting on the borders, creating the quilt “sandwich” of top, batting, and backing, tying it all together, and finishing it off with a bias binding.
-Meeting times will be arranged individually and flexibility will allow you to finish your quilt at your own speed.
+Four meeting times will be arranged according to individual schedules.
 Teacher: Marga Huntington.
 Prerequisites: none.
-Ages: 14 and up or permission of instructor.
+Ages: Adults.

 In this two-hour workshop we will talk about creative ways to lengthen clothes to accommodate growth and hopefully stretch an article of clothing through the season.
 We will also cover tip to best select clothing that will grow with your kids.
 This is not a hands-on class but feel free to bring items that need to grow and we’ll discuss ideas as a class.
 No materials required.
 Handout provided.
 Teacher: Jennifer.